 How much Income Tax will you pay?

-For more information on Income Tax, including personal allowances for previous years, check online.
-You can also estimate your Income Tax for the current tax year and the previous tax year on the gov.uk website.
+Check gov.uk for information on Income Tax, including personal allowances for current and previous years.
+On gov.uk you can also estimate your Income Tax for the current tax year too.

 When you start a job your employer should ask for ‘new starter information’ (previously called the P46 form).
 It's a sort of checklist which gives HMRC the information it needs to work out your PAYE code, or tax code.
 See https://www.gov.uk/tax-codes/what-your-paye-coding-notice-means

-Most young people's tax code will be 1150L, which indicates they are exempt until they earn more than £11,500.
+Most young people's tax code will be 1250L, which indicates they are exempt until they earn more than £12,500.

 Working more than one job at the same time